 - If your ex-partner is reasonably wealthy, the courts may order to him or her to pay your legal costs.
 Alternatively, your estranged spouse may agree to do so voluntarily, for the sake of reaching a financial settlement and finalising the divorce within a particular timeframe.

 - If you decide to borrow money to fund your case, we recommend taking a moderate and sensible approach.
 Proceed with caution and avoid high interest commercial loans if you possibly can.
 If you have friends or family willing and able to lend you money, so much the better – but it is still sensible to write down the terms of any agreement you reach with them in order to avoid the possibility of complications in the future.

 My ex isn’t paying maintenance – what can I do?

 Some people find themselves facing a different kind of problem – just getting by while their divorce moves forward.
 If they were financially dependent on the other spouse, separation may have meant a sudden loss of income if the separation was not an amicable one.
 Maintenance awards do not become binding until the financial settlement has been finalised.
 So, what do you do if your ex refuses to come to an agreement in the meantime – or what if they appear to agree but then drag their feet or fail to pay the full amount?

 Answer: you can ask the courts to award you temporary maintenance until a final settlement is reached.
 This is known as ‘maintenance pending suit’ and it is as legally binding as any other kind, just time-limited.

 This is a complex issue.
 We recommend exploring all your options and seeking advice as soon as you can from a family law specialist.
-Here at Major Family Law, we offer a fixed fee package of £250, plus VAT and the court fee (see above), to handle an uncontested divorce petition within England.
+Here at Major Family Law, we offer a fixed fee package of £150, plus VAT and the court fee (see above), to handle a ‘no fault’ divorce petition within England.